SC267 - Silicon Microphotonics: Technology Elements and the Roadmap to Implementation

 Short Course Description:

 The optical components industry stands at the threshold of a major expansion that will restructure its business processes and sustain its profitability for the next three decades.
 This growth will establish a cost-effective platform for the partitioning of electronic and photonic functionality to extend the processing power of integrated circuits and the performance of optical communications networks.
 The traditional dimensional shrink approach to the scaling of microprocessor technology is encountering barriers in materials and power dissipation that dictate more distributed architectures.
-Before 2015 the performance requirements for this short link interconnection will cross the 10Mb/s.km threshold that dictates optical carrier utilization.
-This business direction will ignite a major change in leadership of the industry from information transmission (telecom) to information processing (computing, imaging); and it will open significant new markets with high-volume applications.
+The performance requirements for this short link interconnection have crossed the 10Mb/s.km threshold that dictates optical carrier utilization.
+This business direction has ignited a major change in leadership of the industry from information transmission (telecom) to information processing (data center and computing); and it will open significant new markets with high-volume applications.
 Silicon microphotonics is a platform for the large-scale integration of CMOS electronics with photonic components.
-This course will evaluate the most promising silicon optical components and the path to electronic-photonic integration.
-The subjects will be presented in two parts: 1) Context: a review of the recently released Communications Technology Roadmap by the Industry Consortium of the MIT Microphotonics Center; and 2) Technology: case studies in High Index Contrast design for silicon-based waveguide, filter, photodetector, modulator, and laser devices.
+This course will evaluate the most promising silicon photonics components and progress along the path to monolithic electronic-photonic integration.
+The subjects will be presented in two parts: 1) Context: a review of the recently Integrated Photonics System Roadmap released by AIM Photonics Institute, the MIT Microphotonics Center, and INEMI; and 2) Technology: case studies in design, fabrication and performance for silicon-based PICs, devices (waveguide, filter, photodetector, modulator, and lasers) and system applications.
 The objective of the course is to present an overview of the silicon microphotonic platform drivers and barriers in design, fabrication, packaging, and test.

 Short Course Benefits:

 Evaluate the latest silicon photonic devices and foundry production of chips for datacom, automotive and sensing applications.